Vinvij2096/Student_Project_Showcase/README.md

 ### 1. Battery Storage Simulation (Python)
 A basic simulation of battery charging and discharging logic based on solar energy production and energy demand.
 Features:
-- Simulated hourly sample data solar input and demand
+- Simulated hourly sample data solar input and demand.
-- Charging/discharging with assumed efficiency losses
+- Charging/discharging with assumed efficiency losses.
 - Visualization using Matplotlib.
 - Potential to enhance by incorporating user input for customizable scenarios.
 > Technologies: `Python`, `Pandas`, `Matplotlib`